-Genealogy is an inconsistent science, and growing a family tree can quickly become an obsessive piece of semi-fictional detective work.
-The urge to push further and further backward heading into our peasant laden past, hankering after the occasional sight of a king or queen, some lord or scholar as the tree fans out – trying to find some real fixture in the firmament of the past.
+Genealogy is an inconsistent practice, growing a family tree can quickly become an obsessive piece of semi-fictional detective work.
+The urge to push further and further backward heading into our peasant-laden past, the occasional sight of a king or queen, some lord or scholar as the tree fans out – it’s an act trying to accomplish some fix in the firmament of the past.
 Two parents, four grandparents, then eight, sixteen, thirty-two, sixty-four – gradually filling like a chess board covered in grains of wheat, each level becoming increasingly disconnected.
 The turf forced back over all of them revealing the bones and hollows.
 I’ve thrilled for my son’s sake, the Norman and Viking past of my wife’s line, bearded men (and maybe women) from Scandinavia via Normandy, Norway where it seems everyone was a king, Glumra the Noisy, Ivar the boneless.

-In my family, I’ve settled into the weary furrows of hundreds of years of toiling agricultural labour, followed the routed growth of the railways as my ancestors laid the tracks, spotted a Norman or two in the fog of the past.
-I did a Matriarchal lineage test, rubbed a sterile cotton swab in the ancestral depths of the DNA in my mouth, packaged and sent away; The Middle East, we came from Iran 20,000 years ago.
-The links become more tenuous the further you push and suddenly in the ancestor worshipping reverie you will see the irrelevance of it, we are all in fact cousins deep down, drifting, recombining.
+In my family, I’ve trod the weary furrows of hundreds of years of toiling agricultural labourers, followed the weblike growth of the railways as my ancestors laid the tracks, and spotted a Norman or two in the fog of the past.
+I did a Matriarchal lineage test, rubbed a sterile cotton swab in the ancestral depths of the DNA in my mouth, packaged it and sent it away; Via a direct line through my mother, her mother her mother’s mother we come from the Middle East, Iran around 20,000 years ago.
+The links become more tenuous the further you push and suddenly in the ancestor worshipping reverie you will see the irrelevance of it, pedigree collapse, we are all in fact cousins deep down, drifting, recombining.

 A couple of years ago, I started to search closer to home.
-I was looking for more relatable stories, ones where I could stand in a landscape and look at, see something that they might have seen.
-My family is spread by age, the generations are elongated for me by my own late arrival, parents in their fifties mean I have to cast further out to hit the waters where there may have been something worth catching from the past.
+I was looking for more relatable stories, ones where I could stand in a landscape, look at and see something that they might have seen.
+My family is spread by age, the generations are elongated for me by my own late arrival, my parents had me in their fifties which means I have to cast further to hit the waters where there may have been something worth catching from the past.
 My grandparents were dead before I arrived.
 I hardly knew aunts and uncles, phone calls in the 1970s would take my mum and dad to London to bury another relative I’d never met, someone I only knew from a curled photo in an old Black Magic box or biscuit tin in a drawer.
 It heralded a weekend at my older brother’s house with my nieces and nephews who are the same age.
-Somewhere in Leyton another Stone would be dropped into a hole in the ground.
+While somewhere in London my parents would stand while another Stone was dropped into a hole in the ground.

-I know some of their stories, I met some of them, my uncle Richard the youngest Petty Officer in the war, twice married, he lived in Woodford Green, reminded me of George Cole, the voice, the slicked hair and the posture as he stood in the garden with my dad, his older brother, looking at the rose bed not long before he died.
+I know a few of their stories, I met some of them.
+My uncle Richard the youngest of my dad’s siblings, also the youngest Petty Officer in the North Atlantic convoys during the war, twice married, he lived in Woodford Green, reminded me of George Cole, the East End accented voice like my dad, the same slicked hair and the posture as he stood in the garden next to his older brother looking at the rose bed not long before he died.
 My Aunt Grace and her older sister Bet still living in the same house the whole family had lived in in Leytonstone after they were bombed out of another the other side of the Leyton High Road.
 Her hidden world, the loves and her life beyond us, secrets still surfacing through body language in photos from an age where only friendship between those of the same gender was acceptable.
 I have numerous letters from her – every birthday and Christmas until she too followed her siblings back into the earth.
 I remember her quite well; a thin good-looking woman, dark unruly hair piled high, matched with meticulous dark lipstick in old photos, I knew her greying slowly and delicately.
 And the house; a bay fronted terrace, the smell of cooked mince, cabbage and lingering gas, a glass cabinet full of accumulated knick-knacks, a dresser, books and ornaments collected over a lifetime.
 The fading floral wallpaper of the walk-through into the back room leading on to the dark recess of a small kitchen, a yellowing gas cooker, then the back door framing a tidy little garden with a pergola built of scrap wood.
 There was a raised train track opposite the front of the house, I can see it clear as night, level with the bedroom window, the tick-tack of the engined wheels on the line commuting the six year old inside me to sleep.
 The house still appears in dreams.

-I remember some, I never knew Albert my grandfather, or his siblings.
+Some I never knew.
+Albert my grandfather died in 1944, his siblings all passed long before I arrived.
 There were nine in total.
-Some even Grace would not have known.
+Some of them even my aunt Grace would not have known.
 She was born after the Great War had sent out its first ripples across Europe, when the lines froze in the dirt across France and Flanders in 1917.

-Albert and Florence Stone 1940sShe never knew Herbert.
-He was her father’s younger brother, one of three of the seven boys who were within the age range to enlist.
+One she never knew was Herbert.
+He was her father, my grandfather’s younger brother, one of three of the seven boys who were within the age range to enlist.
 Fred was already in the Navy when war broke out, Alf enlisted in the RAMC.
 I can’t find Frank or James.
-My grandfather Bert and his closest brother Sam were too old.
+My grandfather Albert and his closest brother Sam were too old.
 Because of the way we recorded information I know little about Caroline or Mary, the two sisters – they could have been polishing shells or collecting rags, working the munitions plants skin turning cordite yellow, or existing as chambermaids for all I know.
 There are too few clues.
 I don’t know much about any of them apart from my grandfather.
-Bert worked as a toolmaker in the Xylonite now buried under a Tesco in Hales End.
-He liked a beer, he was shorter than me, a dapper little man I never met, he died before I arrived.
+Albert worked as a toolmaker in the Xylonite factory which is now buried under a Tesco Superstore in Hales End.
+He liked a beer, he was shorter than me, a dapper little man I never met, dying at 68, not long after he received a long-service retirement gift, a mantle clock which still ticks away in a family home in a far-flung corner of Canada.

-The real discoveries always lies with the dead.
-We record them as they go or after they have gone, marking the exit.
+Sometimes the most real and easiest discoveries lies with the dead.
+We record them well as they go or after they have gone, marking the exit.
 Now we can discover them by scrolling through the records, digitised into low effort big return pixels.
 It was on a screen I first met the uncle of my tall, thin and elegant Aunt Grace, a man who would have known my dad as a toddler.
 Schrödinger’s great-uncle, a man I didn’t know existed until he did suddenly at eleven o’clock one night on a computer screen.

 He grew up in the East End with his brothers and sisters.
 His father, a bookbinder, died when he was five.
-They moved around the poor tenements of the East End, Dorset Street, Bishopsgate, Shoreditch, Mile End, and finally settled in Hackney.
+They moved around the poor tenements and rookeries of the East End, Dorset or Dosset Street, Bishopsgate, Shoreditch, Mile End, finally settling in Hackney.
 The children became tie-makers, bookbinders and boot-makers supporting the family from the base upward.
 Herbert got a job working in an ironmongers, learning to do the books.
 In 1906 a young man and a woman got married in Hackney – a clerk from the East End and a schoolteacher from Stamford Hill.
 Katie Miriam Roberts became Katie Miriam Stone.
-They settled in Clapton in a little terrace on a corner, lived, loved and did all the normal things life allows.
-They had one child, his name was Richard, he was probably conceived out of wedlock – if the records are correct, born three months after they married.
+They settled in Clapton in an upstairs flat above on a corner terrace shop, I guess they did all the normal things in life; lived and loved.
+They had one child, his name was Richard, it remains a used family name even now.
+Richard was probably conceived out of wedlock – if the records are correct, born three months after they married.
 Life continues and circles back.
 The little flat above a shop is still there, one of my daughters lived minutes away from it when she studied in the East End.
-She moved on back into Hackney crossing paths with our genetic record, They moved too, to Leyton and then back again.
+She moved on back into Hackney crossing paths with our genetic record repeatedly on the way.
+They moved too, to Leyton and then back again.

 Then the war broke out.
-Herbert did what lots of young men were supposed and urged to do, he did his duty.
-The reason will remain as much of a mystery as the scene when he told Katie ; for queen and country, because it was the right thing to do, for the adventure,a chance to step outside his normal life?
+Herbert did what lots of young men were supposed to and urged to do, and indeed often wanted to, he did his duty.
+The reason will remain as much of a mystery as the scene when he told Katie; who knows, for queen and country, because it was the right thing to do, for the adventure, a chance to step outside his normal life?
 Guess, assume but never know.
 He signed on the line and joined the 9th London Regiment – The Queen Victoria Rifles.
 He lasted well, survived Hill 60 in 1915, lasted through France until 1917.

 I visited him.
 He is buried at Bavincourt; a small commune to the North of the Somme battlefield in dead space behind the lines.
 There is surprisingly little detail on the place.
 It seems to have been a rest area to the rear: somewhere for baths, football, food and drilling.
-Somewhere men passed through to get to somewhere else as I am doing.
-Herbert and a few others never left, staying with the community they never really knew.
-Bavincourt lies just off the main road between Arras and Abbeville, just far enough off the track for me to gt lost and circle in the car for a quarter an hour trying to locate the spot.
-It’s outside the village beside a slip road, a pull in parking spot and a walk down a path past some pollarded trees.
-A metal gate, beech hedging and a fence before the countryside lays out and rolls away over the faint rumble of the N25.
+Somewhere men passed through to get to somewhere else as I am doing except with me there’s deliberation, I want to find him.
+Herbert and a few others never left France or Flanders, staying with the community they never really knew.
+Bavincourt lies just off the main road between Arras and Abbeville, just far enough off the track for me to get lost and circle in the car for a quarter an hour trying to locate the spot.
+It’s outside the village beside a slip road off the autoroute, there’s a pull in parking spot, then a short walk down a path past some pollarded trees, a metal gate, beech hedging and a fence between you and the countryside laid out and rolling away over the faint rumble of the N25.
 A little pool of stone, weeds, gravel and memory.

-There are five of them in the town cemetery, he lies just inside the gate, the weathered Portland Stone slowly shedding its skin, his name vanishing as fast as the memory dissipates.
+There are five of them in the town cemetery, he lies just inside the gate, the weathered Portland Stone slowly slaking its skin, his name vanishing as fast as the memory dissipates.
 There are two blocks of graves, one of two and one of three.
 All given in perpetuity to the Commonwealth War Graves Commission.
 He lies between the natives, with Baker, Dashwood, and Walsh.
 They all managed to just miss the Somme by dying too soon for the slaughter.
-Beside him lies Gunner James Storey Jenkins ‘A loving son, a dear brother, a hero’, it says.
+Beside him lies Gunner James Storey Jenkins ‘A loving son, a dear brother, a hero’.
 He was a Tottenham man, originally from Stamford Hill as was Kate.
-Jim beat Herbert into the ground by a week, they were both covered by the end of March ’17.
+Jim beat Herbert into the ground by a week, they were both covered by the end of March 1917.

 They would have breathed their last somewhere near here, near Bavincourt, but I can’t tell where or when exactly.
 Herbert had been involved in the Attacks on the Hohenzollern Redoubt.
-Sent by train back here to die of wounds, that amorphous, unidentifiable way to go from where I’m standing at his feet.
-A shell splinter, sniper, stray bullet, shrapnel, a cough turned pneumonic, septicemia from a cut, blown to bits or kicked by a horse.
-There would have been sanitised letter an officer had to write to where I’m going next, taking Herbert home.
+Sent by train back here to die of wounds, that amorphous, unidentifiable way to go from where I’m standing at his feet, I can only guess at his thoughts, the feelings, the loss.
+And how, a shell splinter, sniper, stray bullet, shrapnel, or a cough turned pneumonic, septicemia from a cut, blown to bits, or kicked by a horse, I’ll never know.
+There would have been a letter an officer had to write, a sanitised version of events, died doing his duty, sent to where I’m going next.
+Because I’m doing my best, in my head at least, at taking Herbert home.

 Top photo: looking across the Somme battlefield towards Albert from Mash Valley.